enggen/Web-Crawler/README.md

 # Web-Crawler
 Web crawler written in python.
-Crawles all the web pages links which could be use for web analytics or website sitemap.
+Crawles all the web pages links.the links could be use for web analytics or website sitemap.